 Knowledge is power, so let’s not stop at cleaning.
 Cooking is a great skill to have.
 It’s healthier and cheaper than takeaways, plus other people will be impressed and you’ll make yourself popular as a result.

 Don’t have time for cooking?
 Think again!
 Try these 6-minute recipes we’ve created and get a great meal without spending hours in the kitchen.

 Do you want to terrify yourself?
 It’s pretty easy.
 Just pop your symptoms into Google.
 There will always be someone happy to give you a worst-case scenario and turn the sniffles into certain death.

 For a proper diagnosis, you need a doctor.
 We know that the reason people turn to Google for this is because they want answers now.
-With Push Doctor, you can get an online appointment in as little as six minutes.
+With Push Doctor, you can get an online appointment in minutes.
 How’s that for a solution?